ivancheban/bond-calculator/readme.md

 ## Author

-[Your Name or Username]
+Ivan Cheban 2024

 ---

-We hope this calculator helps you make informed decisions about your ОВДП investments!
+I hope this calculator helps you make informed decisions about your ОВДП investments!
 If you have any questions or suggestions, please open an issue or submit a pull request.